PearsonEducation/StatsPoller/readme.md

 <br>

 If you feel constrained by putting a large number of configurations into application.properties, then you can put some of them into configuration files of your own creation @ /conf/optional.
 Put any file with an extension of .properties into /conf/optional & StatsPoller will read its configuration fields.
 Please note that several fields can only be set in the main application.properties file.
-Configurations that can be read from /conf/optional/*.properties include: JMX, ApacheHTTP, FileCounter, ProcessCounter, MySQL, MongoDB, external metric-collectors.
+Configurations that can be read from /conf/optional/*.properties include: JMX, ApacheHTTP, FileCounter, ProcessCounter, MySQL, MongoDB, PostgreSQL, cAdvisor, Database Querier, and external metric-collectors.

 <br>